 - Durability.
 Since dental implants are made from titanium alloy, they’re extremely durable.
 With proper care, most implants last a lifetime

 - More self-confidence.
 Dental implants can give you back the smile you had before your tooth loss.
 They also spare you the embarrassment of slipping and sliding dentures during your daily activities.

 Caring for dental implants is as easy as caring for your natural teeth.
 That means brushing twice a day with a soft-bristled toothbrush, ideally when you wake up and when you go to bed.
 By flossing once a day, you will remove food particles that get stuck between your teeth.

 Along with good oral hygiene, you’ll need to see your dentist every six months for a professional cleaning.
 As long as you follow these steps, your dental implants should last you for the rest of your life.

 How Much do Dental Implants Cost?

 How much dental implant costs depends on a few factors.
 These factors include the number of implants you need and whether these implants are covered by your medical insurance.
 Dental implants, however, are the more affordable alternative to dentures since they can last a lifetime with proper care.
 Dentures, on the other hand, need replacement every 5 years on average, since your gums may shrink or change shape throughout the years.
 Dental implants also help prevent bone degeneration in the gums, which may require costly dental procedures down the road.

 Schedule a Dental Implant Checkup Today!

 Interested in learning about whether a dental implant is right for you?
-Contact the highly-trained dental professionals at EON Clinics.
+Contact the highly-trained dental professionals at EON Clinics to know whether dental implants can be an alternative to dentures or not.
 We are a one-stop shop for all dental implant needs at clinics throughout Chicagoland and in southern Wisconsin and northwest Indiana.
 Schedule a free consultation online today or call us at 844-365-7645.